 Every part of the operating loop — decode, target, transmit, log — reworked in a fast Jetpack Compose UI and hardened over two bug-bash passes.
 Here's what's inside.

-A collapsible panel sits right above the TX strip and tracks your current contact through every step of the FT8 exchange.
-A caller queue keeps you locked on your target instead of bouncing to whoever's loudest.
+A collapsible panel tracks your current contact through every step of the exchange — call → report → roger → 73 → log.
+A caller queue keeps you locked on your target, and smart hunting works the band so you don't have to babysit it.

 Plug your rig straight into your phone with a single USB-C cable.
-FT8AF handles CAT frequency control, USB audio, and PTT — with a pile of reliability fixes for auto-connect races, multi-port handling, and serial control.
+FT8AF handles CAT frequency control, USB audio, and PTT across 75+ rig models — Icom, Yaesu, Kenwood, Xiegu, Elecraft, FlexRadio, Lab599 and more — with a pile of auto-connect reliability fixes.

 Configure your log services once and forget them.
-The moment a QSO completes, FT8AF pushes it straight to Cloudlog and QRZ — no exporting ADIF files, no copying callsigns by hand at the end of the night.
+The moment a QSO completes, FT8AF pushes it straight to Cloudlog, QRZ and Wavelog — and every signal you decode is spotted to PSKReporter so the propagation maps light up with your station.

-The whole interface is a fresh Jetpack Compose rebuild on a Material 3 dark theme — high-contrast, legible at a glance in bright sun or a dark shack, and laid out for thumbs, with a compact density mode for tablets.
+The whole interface is a fresh Jetpack Compose rebuild on a Material 3 dark theme — high-contrast, legible at a glance in bright sun or a dark shack, and laid out for thumbs.
+Settings are organized into clean drill-down categories, and a compact decode mode tightens things up on smaller screens.

 Two full "bug bash" passes went after the crashes, leaks, and lifecycle gremlins that get between you and a clean QSO.